absmohamed/JS-intro/Mongoose/README.md

 }
 ```

-In the controller, we will execute the query that is retured with a callback function.
+In the controller, we will execute the query that is retured and pass it a callback function.
 We'll send any error back as a json object so the client can expect json in either case:

 posts_controller.js